webaxones/consistency/readme.txt

 === Consistency – Typography Corrector for Gutenberg ===
 Contributors: webaxones
-Tags: block editor, typography, gutenberg
-Requires at least: 6.1
+Tags: punctuation, typography, block editor, gutenberg Requires at least: 6.1
 Tested up to: 6.6
-Stable tag: 1.7.0
+Stable tag: 1.7.1
 Requires PHP: 7.4
 License: GPL-3.0-or-later
 License URI: https://www.gnu.org/licenses/gpl-3.0.html

-Corrects the input of text content in the Block Editor according to the configured typographical rules.
+Corrects the input of text content in the Block Editor according to the configured typographic and punctuation rules.

 == Description ==

 Have you seen the typographic corrector in your word processor that formats what you type in real time?
 Well, it's the same idea but with Gutenberg.

-This WordPress plugin ensures consistent typography on your site.
+This WordPress plugin ensures consistent typography and punctuation on your site.
 Corrections are applied automatically both during text entry and when pasting text.

 All users can choose to enable or disable corrections, but only administrators can configure the correction rules.